dxc-technology/halstack-angular-hal/README.md

-# Assure HAL Angular Components
+# Halstack HAL Angular Components

-Assure HAL angular Components is an npm library of reusable Angular components.
+Halstack HAL angular Components is an npm library of reusable Angular components.
 It brings together two different responsibilities:

 - Consuming Hal REST API's implementing following the [DXC API Guidelines](https://developer.dxc.com/apis)

 - Rendering these API resources as UI components that are compliant with the [DXC UX Guidelines](https://developer.dxc.com/design/principles)

-We have other libraries that will help you handling these responsibilities individually ([Halstack Client](https://github.com/dxc-technology/dxc-halstack-client) / [Assure Angular CDK](https://github.com/dxc-technology/halstack-angular/) ).
-Assure HAL Angular Components uses them under the hood, but it's a higher level abstraction that puts both responsibilities together using the most common association patterns.
+We have other libraries that will help you handling these responsibilities individually ([Halstack Client](https://github.com/dxc-technology/dxc-halstack-client) / [Halstack Angular CDK](https://github.com/dxc-technology/halstack-angular/) ).
+Halstack HAL Angular Components uses them under the hood, but it's a higher level abstraction that puts both responsibilities together using the most common association patterns.

 For example, collection resources are often associated with tables, and there are a lot of semantics in the standards described by the DXC API guidelines for collections (sorting, paginating...) that could be associated with UI interactions (clicking a table header for sorting, clicking pages for paginating)

 ## Usage

-Assure HAL Angular Components is distributed as an npm library.
+Halstack HAL Angular Components is distributed as an npm library.
 In order to use it in an existing project, you must install it first:

 ```
 npm install @dxc-technology/halstack-angular-hal